Visual and Communication Arts Careers

 -Andrew Gascho, communications and photography graduate whose internship photographs of D.C. politicians appeared on a PBS FRONTLINE documentary.
 Andrew now teaches digital communications at Eastern Mennonite Schools.

-Frank Ameka is a media designer for James Madison University.
+Frank Ameka worked as a media designer for James Madison University.
 His photography has been published in Time Magazine.

 Mary Yoder-Anderson is the publications coordinator for the American Shakespeare Center .